 Let me ask you one thing: what do Harry Potter and a cloakroom have in common?
 Well, easy – they both live under the stairs.

-A downstairs loo is a great, practical addition to your home – but how do you go about creating one?
+A downstairs loo is a great, practical addition to your home – but how do you design the cloakroom you’ve always wanted?
 Luckily, I have you covered: here are six steps to cloakroom success, staircases entirely optional.

 Cover your bases